Seono-Na/momentum/README.md

 # momentum

-## This is "To Do list" webservice
+## This is a "To Do list" webservice

 Web service like ChromeApp "Momentum"

 ### Fuction

 - To Do List
   - Add list
   - Done